AriezLabs/blog/content/blog/newyear21.md

 Let's make a few observations about the values I chose:

 The first two points tradeoff versus the last one.
 More experiences = spending more money = more time spent working; and similarly for supporting myself.
 But of course work can still be relatively enjoyable, or very time efficient, so those are important dimensions to optimize for.
+And some things you can learn to enjoy with the right mindset.

 Next, prioritizing experiences does not automatically preclude material things because material things also provide experiences.
 It's just about whether it's a worthwhile experience given the investment.
 For example, I enjoy using my electric skateboard, or my HiFi speakers.
-But I will also admit that I'd have been content with significantly cheaper alternatives, and so I have to recognize that I could've easily avoided more work simply by being more of a cheapskate.
+But I will also admit that I'd have been content with significantly cheaper alternatives, and so I have to recognize that I could've easily avoided more work simply by being more of a literal cheapskate.

 So with these thoughts in mind, here's a bit of brainstorming on moving towards those values: